Overview

 Here, you can set additional parameters for the node.
 Since the transformation matrix takes precedence over random offsets, attempting to add both will trigger a warning, and the parameter fields will be locked for editing.

-To apply random transforms, you need to disable the matrix.
+To apply random transforms, disable the Use transformation matrix checkbox.

 Composit